 - Vacation home or single occupant homes without pets or allergies: Change 6-12 months

 - Average suburban home without pets: Change every 90 days

 - Add a dog or cat: Change every 60 days

 - Several pets or have allergies: Change every 30-45 days

 How To Remember To Change Your Air Conditioner's Air Filters

 It's simple; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-In addition, your email subscription preferences let’s you set a reminder to change your Savannah area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+In addition, your email subscription preferences let’s you set a reminder to change your Savannah area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most people know how to replace the air filter in their equipment, but some residences have an extra filter in the return ductwork.
+Most of us know how to replace the air filter in their equipment, but some residences have an extra filter in the return ducts.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is engineered to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can shorten the life expectancy of your system if it isn't designed for it.
+Your HVAC is engineered to handle a certain amount of pressure in your home, and the more filters you have the harder the blower motor works, which can shorten the life of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is simple: